vmware-archive/kubeless/docs/runtimes.md

 Each runtime is encapsulated in a container image.
 The reference to these images are injected in the Kubeless controller.
 You can find source code of all runtimes in `docker/runtime`.

-Runtimes has a maximum timeout set by the environment variable FUNC_TIMEOUT.
+Runtimes have a maximum timeout set by the environment variable FUNC_TIMEOUT.
 This environment variable can be set using the CLI option `--timeout`.
-The default value is 3 seconds, if a function takes more than that in being executed, the process will be terminated.
+The default value is 3 seconds.
+If a function takes more than that in being executed, the process will be terminated.

 # Runtime variants
 ## HTTP Trigger